Chicken Marinade

 How Long to Marinate Chicken

 Marinate the chicken for at least 30 minutes and up to 12 hours.
-If the chicken is left in the marinade for a long time, the acidic lemon juice may begin to partially “cook” the chicken.
-I try to marinate chicken for 1-4 hours to infuse flavor and also minimize the exterior of the chicken starting to break down from the lemon juice.
+I aim for 1-4 hours.
+If the chicken is left in the marinade for too long, the acidic lemon juice may begin to break down the chicken, giving it a mushy or rubbery texture.

-close up of grilled marinated chicken breasts on a plate garnished with parsley and lemon slices
+Three grilled chicken breasts seasoned with chicken marinade on a plate with parsley and lemon garnish.

 5 from 4 ratings